 The Custodian and Administrator do not participate in decisions relating to the purchase and sale of securities by the Fund.
-The Administrator, Transfer Agent, Custodian and the Fund's Distributor are affiliated entities under the common control of U.S. Bancorp.
+The Administrator, Transfer Agent, and Custodian are affiliated entities under the common control of U.S. Bancorp.
 The Custodian and its affiliates may participate in revenue sharing arrangements with the service providers of mutual funds in which the Fund may invest.